mini-eggs/react-native/docs/Animations.md

 ### Bear in mind

 While using transform styles such as `rotateY`, `rotateX`, and others ensure the transform style `perspective` is in place.
-At this time some animations may not render on android without it.
+At this time some animations may not render on Android without it.
 Example below.

 ```javascript
 <Animated.View